rohandeb2/rohandeb2/readme.md

 🚀 Ruhon Deb here — turning caffeine and code into battle-ready DevOps pipelines.
 From Kubernetes sorcery to CI/CD wizardry, I deploy confidence, not just apps.

-🚀 **Current Focus**:
+🚀 Current Focus

-- ☁️ Mastering cloud-native technologies on AWS & GCP
+🌩️ Architecting scalable cloud solutions with AWS & Azure

-- 🐳 Container orchestration with Kubernetes in production environments
+🐙 Taming Kubernetes beasts in real-world production clusters

-- ⚡ Automating everything with Terraform & Ansible
+🤖 Automating infra-as-code sorcery using Terraform & Ansible

-- 📈 Implementing observability with Prometheus+Grafana stacks
+🔍 Powering observability with Prometheus, Grafana, and a dash of chaos engineering

 ---